HL7/phd/src/pagecontent/CompoundNumericObservationProfile.md

 |valueQuantity.system|http://unitsofmeasure.org |Indicates the UCUM coding system|
 |valueQuantity.code|shall be the UCUM code of the primary measurement|Assumes the units are the same for all components|

+### Examples:
+This example shows a [blood pressure](bloodPress.html) measurement.
+The important item to note is that there is no value[x] element in the 'primary' measurement.
+The set of values describing the compound are in the value[x] elements of the Observation.component elements.